UtrechtUniversity/campylobacter-crisprscape/README.md

     These may be false positives (how do you check?), but for now I'm sticking with the separate method.

+2025-02-11:
+ - Spacepharer wants to run locally within the same folder that you designate the tmpfolder and where the created databases are located.
+Following the easy-predict workflow is not recommended as created .fasta files are inconsistently recognized as actual fasta files.
+ - Phagescope database says that it can filter genomes based on criteria, but actually downloading these fastas is impossible through an error.
+Additionally wget and curl do not properly download the databases in a way that spacepharer can identify, requiring a manual upload.

 ### Files I want to collect and process

 1. Complete CRISPR-Cas locus sequences as fasta